MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 - Familiarize yourself with the [application auditing concepts](/azure/active-directory/fundamentals/security-operations-applications) (part of https://aka.ms/AzureADSecOps).

-- Make sure application owners have the set of all Enterprise apps in your tenant.
+- Make sure all Enterprise apps in your tenant have an owner set for the purposes of accountability.
 Review the concepts [here](/azure/active-directory/manage-apps/overview-assign-app-owners) and [here](/azure/active-directory/manage-apps/assign-app-owners).

 - Familiarize yourself with the concepts of the [App Consent grant investigation](incident-response-playbook-app-consent.md) (part of https://aka.ms/IRPlaybooks).